 My name is Kenneth Vlahos (I go by Jimmy).
-I spent the past two years teaching high school English in Jacksonville, FL.
-I LOVED IT!
-I taught in an
+I am an English Language Development teacher at Lompoc Valley Middle School and I LOVE IT!!!
+I spent the past two years working in the solar industry, but before that I was teaching high school English in Jacksonville, FL.
+I missed teaching so much I had to go back!

 I was a 9th grade English teacher and taught To Kill a Mockingbird, Romeo and Juliet, The Odyssey, Of Mice and Men, and various short stories and poems.
 I also spent my Saturdays prepping students for the Reading and Writing sections of the SAT and ACT.
-This past May, I took 15 top students on a study abroad trip to Costa Rica.
+In May of 2015, I took 15 top students on a study abroad trip to Costa Rica.
 The coffee was delicious and the people were great...but I did get stung by bees 6 times.

 AP US History